Skip to main content

 Senior

-• Demonstrate working knowledge of major DSM-5-TR diagnostic categories and criteria.
+• Demonstrate a working knowledge of major DSM-5-TR diagnostic categories and criteria, as well as alternative frameworks for diagnosis

-• Critically analyze the cultural, historical, and systemic dimensions of psychiatric diagnosis.
+• Critically analyze how power, culture, history, and other systemic factors impact psychiatric diagnosis.

 Anticipated Credit Equivalencies: